-Hedge funds are searching for ways to boost fund value, increase ROI, and ensure the sustainability of their businesses.
-In our view, few have the level of institutionalization in place to succeed.
+Hedge funds are looking for ways to boost fund value, increase ROI, and ensure sustainability – and they're going to need a more formal infrastructure in place to do it.

 In the aftermath of the financial crisis, hedge funds face growing pressure from regulators, investors, the media, and the public to increase transparency and enhance risk management.

 Hedge funds face a myriad of regulatory initiatives designed to increase transparency and improve reporting.
 These include, among others, Dodd-Frank (including Form PF regulation), the Foreign Account Tax Compliance Act (FATCA), IRS form 5500 schedule C, and GASB Statement No. 53.
 Institutional investors, which accounted for 60% of hedge funds’ total capital in 2011, have substantial influence in determining how funds are managed today.
 These investors are becoming more rigorous in evaluating fund managers’ execution of investment strategies.

 They are demanding higher quality reporting and infrastructure, and avoiding funds that fail to clearly demonstrate adherence to, and support for, regulatory risk management standards.

 PwC’s Gary Meltzer, Mike Greenstein, Bhushan Sethi, and Melanie Prusinski talk about how hedge funds need institutionalization to create transparency for investors, build confidence with regulators, increase return on investment, and help ensure sustainability in their business.

 A: Institutionalization is simply the process of making core functions scalable.
 Within hedge funds, functions include marketing and investor relations, human resources, risk and regulatory, systems and technology, and tax and finance.
 The ability to scale functions allows organizations to create sustainable processes and procedures to support growth.